 Your living is determined not so much by what life brings to you but as by the attitude you bring to life; not so much by what happens to you but as by the way your mind looks at what happens. – Kahlil Gibran

-During your clinical years, you comes across numerous patients, and each one of them brings out a different you – introducing yourself to the you that you thought never existed, preparing yourself for the absolute worst, helping you empathise with people you have usually always never thought about.
+During your clinical years, you come across numerous patients, and each one of them brings out a different you – introducing yourself to the you that you thought never existed, preparing yourself for the absolute worst, helping you empathise with people you have usually always never thought about.

 Taking down histories during your clinical rotations is really that; behind sentences heavy with medical jargon that describe ‘presenting complaints’, lies the real presenting complain.
 These medical histories are life stories, laden with broken hearts and unshared pain.
 And this is what I realised as I noted down ‘G5P1+3’ while taking down the history of a pregnant lady.
 Her first child – a son – had drowned in a water tank.
 She had three miscarriages after that.
 And now she was pregnant again.
 A precious pregnancy.
 And what affected me the most was the way she was holding up; her coping mechanism.